cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Detailed information on individual kinds of variables and means of their declaration are described later in this chapter.

 > [!IMPORTANT]
-> While compiling the source code, Mindcode may perform various optimizations which replace variables (implicit and explicit ones) with different user or computer-generated variable or with constant values, or remove unused variables altogether, while upholding the semantics of the compiled program.
+> While compiling the source code, Mindcode may perform various optimizations which replace variables (implicit and explicit ones) with different user or computer-generated variables or with constant values, or remove unused variables altogether, while upholding the semantics of the compiled program.
 This may make it quite difficult to see how the compiled code relates to the source code.

 Example: